filler for includes

 However there are some places around Darwin where even a landlubber can catch good fish.

 Tides here are big, with the occasional 8m tide, and frequent tides of 6 -7 metres.
-This has a big effect on Darwin fishing, so check here for tide levels and times before you plan any fishing.
+This has a big effect on Darwin fishing, so check for tide levels and times before you plan any fishing.

 There are plenty of friendly Darwin Fishing Clubs you can contact for more local information and some great social activities.